adam-mcdaniel/lite/README.md

 I also wanted to explore the idea of a tiny core editor with a scripting language used to facilitate highly customized editing workflows.

-This project completes my [Compiler](https://github.com/adam-mcdaniel/sage), [Shell](https://github.com/adam-mcdaniel/dune), and [Text Editor](https://github.com/adam-mcdaniel/lite) trifecta!
+This project completes my [Compiler](https://github.com/adam-mcdaniel/sage), [Shell](https://github.com/adam-mcdaniel/dune), and [Text Editor](https://github.com/adam-mcdaniel/lite) trifecta🏅!
 All that's left is to port these projects to [my Operating System](https://github.com/adam-mcdaniel/sage-os)!

 ## Table of Contents